femboyindustries/gimmick-theme/README.md

 stuff presented here is highly experimental and prone to breaking under pressure!

+## Compatibility

+Gimmick will **only** run on **NotITG v4.3.0** or higher, due to many features making it possible having been introduced in NotITG. v4.3.0 was chosen because it was the latest version at the time of creation, but the minimum version may be bumped in the future.

+That being said, don't expect all features to work with an outdated NotITG version; legacy version support only goes as far as to guarantee no crashes or errors within the theme.

+Full support for Wine and native Windows installations is guaranteed, though there may be special features that are only possible on one or the other.

 ## Developer documentation

 Working with gimmick can be a doozy because of how far away it is from typical